Vim_diff

 'formatoptions' defaults to "tcqj"

-'grepprg' defaults to using ripgrep if available
+'grepprg' uses the -H and -I flags for regular grep, and defaults to using ripgrep if available

 'hidden' is enabled